Border Lands

 Malaysia

-The Thai Railway system connects to Malaysian Railways at Padang Besar in Songkla Province, and at Sungai Kholok in Narathiwat.
-Unfortunately, terrorist activity has curtailed tourism to these areas.
-The westerly route, which crosses the border at Padang Besar, has always been the more popular for western tourists, as it connects through to Penang and Kuala Lumpur, and eventually to Singapore.
-The Thai and Malaysian immigration points are at the appropriate ends of the station in Padang Besar, so that half the train stops in Malaysia, half in Thailand.
+The Westerly route, which crosses the border at Padang Besar, has always been the more popular for western tourists, as it connects through to Penang and Kuala Lumpur, and eventually to Singapore.
+The Thai and Malaysian immigration points are at the appropriate ends of the station in Padang Besar, though these days it is necessary to change to a Malaysian train to continue the journey.
 Most western nationals get a 90 day visa on arrival in Malaysia.

-It is also possible to cross into Malaysia by sea from Satun: take a mini-bus from Had Yai (around 100 Baht) to Thammalung Pier, Satun, and then a ferry to Langkawi.
+It is also possible to cross into Malaysia by sea from Satun: take a minibus from Had Yai (around 100 Baht) to Thammalung Pier, Satun, and then a ferry to Langkawi.
 Last time I was there, ferries ran at 9 a.m., 1 p.m., and 4 p.m: check first in Had Yai.
 A mini-bus stand, opposite the railway station, should have current information.

 For road travellers, the nearest crossing to Had Yai is at Sadao, about 1 hour from the city.
 Buses and mini-buses go to many Malaysian destinations, and at very reasonable prices.
 Every Had Yai travel agent advertises such services.